 Eleanor Longden (Co-Director)

-I draw on my own experiences of recovery from trauma and psychosis to promote person-centred approaches to complex mental health problems that emphasise the lived experience and expertise of individuals more fully.
-My current research agenda focuses on the role of trauma-related mechanisms in symptoms of psychosis, with particular emphasis on improving the efficacy and accessibility of evidence-based psychosocial interventions for supporting distressed voice-hearers.
-Along with Dr Charlie Heriot-Maitland, I am the co-author of Relating to Voices using Compassion Focused Therapy: A Self-Help Companion.
+I draw on my own experiences of recovery from trauma and psychosis to promote person-centred approaches to complex mental health problems that emphasise the lived experience and expertise of service-users.
+My research interests are the relationships between voice hearing, trauma, and dissociation, and I have published and lectured internationally on these issues.
+Along with Dr Charlie Heriot-Maitland, I am the co-author of Relating to Voices Using Compassion Focussed Therapy: A Self-Help Companion, and am currently joint Chief Investigator of the Talking With Voices II trial, in addition to PPI collaborator on the Study of Trauma and Recovery (STAR) trial and the Avatar-Mediated Therapy for Hallucinations Superiority (AMETHYST) trial.

 Amanda Larkin (Research Clinical Psychologist)